Need a Mentor?

 - Are serious about committing some time to working with a mentor; mentorship is a two way street;

 - Specific practical information regarding their profession: entry requirements, opportunities for advancement and employment outlook.

 - Their understanding of personal characteristics for success in the field, important issues facing the profession, personal rewards and sources of frustration.

 - Most importantly, mentors can relate a personal account of their own career path from student life to your professional career.

 Gain real-life information about potential career fields, personal contacts with working professionals and interviewing experience in a non-threatening atmosphere.
 Become a Protégé - expand your universe!

-Applications for the fall 2013/14 program will be available in late August 2013.
+Applications for the fall 2013/14 program will be available starting Sept.
+9.